Types of Marriage Cases

 exists, you will receive forms appropriate to the type of case you have.
 You

 are the Petitioner in the marriage case(s); your former spouse(s) is/are the

-The following is a brief description of the five types of cases most often
+The following is a brief description of the six types of cases most often

 handled by the Seattle Metropolitan Tribunal.
 If you have more than one previous